domRiddle/ASF/FAQ.md

 **Q:** Can ASF idle multiple games at once?

 **A:** **Yes**, although ASF knows better when to use that feature, based on selected **[cards farming algorithm](https://github.com/JustArchi/ArchiSteamFarm/wiki/Performance)**.
-You do not have direct choice on cards farming algorithm, but you can suggest ASF using one via config properties, as explained.
+You do not have direct choice on cards farming algorithm, but you can suggest ASF one, via setting config properties properly.

 ***